International Solar Alliance: List of Member Countries

-Apart from these, there are 58 other members, making a total of 124 members to the alliance.
-Recently, Israel, Greece, and the United States joined the International Solar Alliance, thus membership rose to 100.
-Antigua & Barbados joined on 7 Jan 2022.
+Apart from these, there are 58 other members, such as France, the United States and Japan, making a total of more than 120 members in the alliance.
+Recently, Greece and Israel joined the International Solar Alliance; thus membership rose to 100.
+Antigua and Barbados joined in January 2022.
 Syria joined in February 2022 to become the 103rd member.
-Later Angola joined to raise the total to 104 signatories.
-Nepal has also joined the ISA, which has raised the total membership to 105.
+Later on, Angola joined to raise the total to 104 signatories.
+Nepal also joined the ISA, raising the membership to 105.
+In November 2023, Armenia joined the ISA, raising the total membership to 106.

 Initiatives and partnerships

-The alliance has partnered with World Bank to launch Global Solar Atlas at an ISA event at the World Future Energy Summit in Abu Dhabi.
+The alliance partnered with World Bank to launch Global Solar Atlas at an ISA event at the World Future Energy Summit in Abu Dhabi.
 Global Solar Atlas is a free online tool that displays annual average solar power potential at any location in the world and thus identify potential sites for solar power generation.
 The World Bank announced, "This tool will help governments save millions of dollars on their own research and provide investors and solar developers with an easily accessible and uniform platform to compare resource potential between sites in one region or across multiple countries."

 Riccardo Puliti, Senior Director and Head of the World Bank's Energy & Extractives Global Practice said "The World Bank is seeing a surge of interest from our clients in solar power as a result of the dramatic cost decreases over the past few years.
 We hope that the Global Solar Atlas will help inform the crucial planning and investment decisions that will need to be taken over the next decade to shift to more sustainable forms of energy."

-Future targets
+Other targets

-India, with the support of France, has invited nations to facilitate infrastructure for implementation of solar projects.
-The alliance has committed one trillion dollars as investment, and it is committed to making the costs of solar power more affordable for remote and inaccessible communities.
-The alliance will endorse India in achieving its goal of generating 100 GW of solar energy and 175 GW of renewable energy by 2022.
-The countries shall support each other in research and development as well as other high level activities.
+India, with the support of France, invited multiple nations, such as the United States, Japan and Brazil, to facilitate the infrastructure for the implementation of solar projects.
+The alliance committed one trillion dollars as investment, and it is committed to making the costs of solar power more affordable for remote and inaccessible communities.
+The alliance would endorse India in achieving its goal of generating 100 GW of solar energy and 175 GW of renewable energy by 2022.
+The countries would support each other in research and development as well as other high level activities.

-It is also seen as an alliance by the developing countries to form a united front and to undertake research and development for making solar power equipment within developing countries.
+It was also seen as an alliance by the developing countries to form a united front and to undertake research and development for making solar power equipment within developing countries, such as Algeria, Argentina and Chile.

+The total global solar power capacity reached the milestone of 1 TW on 13 April 2022.
+Earlier, in 2021, the United States reached the milestone of 100 GW of solar power while Brazil reached the milestone of 10 GW.
+In 2022, Japan announced that it would reach 100 GW of solar power at some time between 2023 and 2026.